dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

             ├── child-a-note
             └── child-b
     ```
-    - with the `.` delimited hierarchy, this becomes a simple rename operation
+    With the `.` delimited hierarchy, this becomes a simple rename operation
     ```
     .
     ├── a-parent.child-a
     └── a-parent.child-a.child-b
     ```
-1. It allows us to create [[stubs | dendron.topic.schema ]] for parts of the hierarchy that don't exist and not clutter our file system with empty folders
-    - with the classical folder hierarchy
+1. It allows us to create [[stubs | dendron.topic.schema ]] for parts of the hierarchy that don't exist and not clutter our file system with empty folders.
+With the classical folder hierarchy
     ```
     .
     └── a-parent